Showing posts with label friendship. Show all posts

 • When done right, it's like a dance - joyful.

-I'm learning to hold onto relationships less tightly - they change and are best when they are freely offered and accepted.
+I'm learning to hold onto relationships less tightly - they change and are best when freely offered and accepted.
 Sometimes what I thought I wanted was not what they could actually give or accept.
 "Stay balanced and let them be."
 They may choose to dance a similar dance as you yet not with you - that's okay.
 Let them live their own life and enjoy the few close dance partners that you do have - be willing to let them go and be open to new ones too.

 The only church in town will be a good place to develop life-giving relationships.
 Hopefully, the relationships will be characterized as freely offered, graceful, forgiving, and changing too.
-Your relationship with God through faith in Christ is obviously the most important.
+Your relationship with God, through faith in Christ, is obviously the most important.
 He's the foundation for the best relationships - those dances that're part of a joyful life lived out in ever-changing circumstances.

 Just for today...

-Saturday, August 17, 2024
+Sunday, August 17, 2025

 August 17th - Our personality, a collection of habits with a few go-tos?